Soulsender/CISA/Database/Normalization.md

 	- cannot have multivalued attributes
 	- entries must be same data type
 - second normalization form (2NF) eliminate redundant data
+	- entirely based on dependency
+	- if an attribute depends on one primary key attributes but not the others, this violates 2NF
 - third normalization form (3NF) eliminate columns not dependent on key
+	- transitive dependencies
+		- when attribute1 is dependent on attribute 2 which depends on the primary key
+	- must not contain columns that aren't fully dependent on the primary key
 - fourth normalization form (4NF) isolate independent multiple relationships
 - fifth normalization form (5NF) isolate semantically related multiple relationships